Overview and objectives

 Our research and documentation of a wide variety of climate and meterological data benefits New Zealand’s:

 - independent researchers.

 It also fulfills several of New Zealand's commitments to internationally-recognized organisations, which require regular updates and analysis of climate data and indices.
-These organisations include the World Meteorological Society and the Intergovernmental Panel on Climate Change
+These organisations include the World Meteorological Organization and the Intergovernmental Panel on Climate Change